Analysis: From game-changer to back-up: J&J's COVID vaccine struggles in Europe

 Supply problems, safety concerns, improved deliveries of rival vaccines and countries’ inoculation strategies have all played a part in holding back usage.

-Despite the shot's clear logistical advantage of not requiring a booster, the European Union has only administered about half of the delivered doses - an uptake rate much lower than any rival COVID-19 vaccine, including AstraZeneca's (AZN.L), which has also been dogged by supply and safety issues.
+Despite the shot’s clear logistical advantage of not requiring a booster, the European Union has only administered about half of the delivered doses - an uptake rate much lower than any rival COVID-19 vaccine, including AstraZeneca’s, which has also been dogged by supply and safety issues.

-That is bad news for J&J (JNJ.N), and also raises questions about the efficiency of the EU's inoculation campaign, as the bloc's drugs regulator insists the shot can save lives.
+That is bad news for J&J, and also raises questions about the efficiency of the EU’s inoculation campaign, as the bloc’s drugs regulator insists the shot can save lives.

 Supply problems in particular have soured the mood in Brussels, which has already decided not to take up an option to order 100 million additional doses of the J&J vaccine, and has not yet decided whether to exercise a second one for another 100 million shots which lapses at the end of June.